simplex-chat/simplex-chat/docs/guide/audio-video-calls.md

 1. [Open app settings](./app-settings.md#opening-app-settings).
 2. Tap **Audio and Video calls**.
 3. On the **Calls on lock screen** drop-down list, choose from the following three options:
-   - `disable` - the call will show as a notification.
+   - `disable` - the incoming call will show as a notification.
-   - `show` - the call will show on the lock screen, you need to unlock the device and the app to accept it.
+   - `show` - The incoming call will show on the lock screen.
+You need to unlock both the device and the app to accept it.
-   - `accept` - the call can be accepted or rejected directly from the lock screen, without opening the app.
+   - `accept` - the incoming call can be accepted or rejected directly from the lock screen.

-**Please note**: some Android systems/devices prohibit full screen views on lock screen - in this case the call will show as a usual notification.
+**Please note**: some Android systems/devices prohibit full screen views on lock screen - in this case the incoming call will show as a usual notification.

 ### Calls on lock screen on iOS